 The vision was to enhance the college community by providing a much improved social space facility at each site.
 A colourful, high quality and comfortable place where staff and students can relax for a coffee break, meet visitors to the college, spend time informally between classes, utilise the university’s Wi-Fi connection, display student work and hold impromptu discussions with colleagues.
 The college was keen to continue with a consistent and creative vision of the new social spaces developed in the east end sites in 2011.

 The aim of the Lime Grove project was to create a colourful, high quality and comfortable place where staff and students can relax for a coffee break, meet visitors to the college, spend time informally between classes, utilise the university’s Wi-Fi connection, display student work and hold impromptu discussions with colleagues.
-It will also provide space for visitors and interviewees who currently sit in reception.
-One key feature would be to open up the lounge in B007 to the exterior landscaped space subject to local planning and heritage status checks.
+It also provided space for visitors and interviewees who currently sit in reception.
+One idea was to open up the lounge in B007 to the exterior landscaped space, subject to local planning and heritage status checks.

 Up until the summer of 2012, the room that became the lounge was a teaching space.

 The decoration has been mostly completed, with striking feature wall to complement the wonderful brick fireplace and restored parquet flooring.
 Note the door and strip lighting have been removed.

 Instead of a stationery cupboard we now have this arched doorway from the main reception and new fashion lab, a student resource and study space.

 The lounge a few days after opening